Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 Replaying conversations is closely linked to overthinking.
 Our brain craves closure, and when it does not feel completely sure about a social interaction, it tries to “solve” it by replaying the moment again and again.
 We think about what we said, whether it sounded right, and how the other person might have taken it.
 It feels productive, like we are fixing something.
 In reality, we are just circling the same thoughts without getting anywhere new — falling straight into the trap of cognitive rumination.

 This happens because we care about how we are seen by others.
 Even if we do not realize it, we want to come across as well-liked.
 So when a conversation ends, our brain sometimes goes into review mode, checking for mistakes or missed cues.
 The problem is that this review is not objective.
-It is shaped by insecurity, self-doubt, and small worries that grow bigger in our head over time.
+It is shaped by insecurity, self-doubt, and small worries that grow bigger in our heads over time.

 How Cognitive Rumination Creates Stories That Were Never There